sl4m/sl4m.github.com/_posts/2010-07-15-first-look-at-mongodb.markdown

  => "sam"
 {% endhighlight %}

-*Note:* I took out the return values of most of the commands in the IRB session.
+*Note:* I took out the return values for most of the commands in the IRB session.

 Once you have a collection object, there are many ways to query the collection.
 The basic query command is the *find* command as shown above.
 Without any arguments, it returns the entire collection as a Mongo::Collection object.
 With arguments, you can specify which documents you want returned in a cursor (Mongo::Cursor).